imagej/imagej.github.io/_pages/plugins/mamut/getting-started.md

 Normally, TrackScheme only displays the spots that belong in a track.
 Lonely spots that are not linked to anything when you launch TrackScheme are not shown.
 The spots you create after TrackScheme are however stacked under this special column.
 From there, you can attach them to an existing track or create a new one.

 Here is a way to do it.
-In TrackScheme using {% include key key='Mousedrag' %} select all the spots in the unlaid column. {% include key key='Right-click' %} somewhere in TrackScheme to make the pop-up menu appear.
+In TrackScheme using {% include key key='Left Drag' %} select all the spots in the unlaid column. {% include key key='Right-click' %} somewhere in TrackScheme to make the pop-up menu appear.
 One of the menu item should be something like `Link 10 spots`.
 Choose this one.
 Each spots is then linked to the next one, frame by frame, and the links should appear in TrackScheme and in the MaMuT viewer.
 You just created a new track.

 ### Triggering re-layout and style refresh.